$L$-functions of elliptic curves in ring class extensions of real quadratic fields via regularized theta liftings: Introduction

 Sums over cosets $\mu \in L_A^{\vee}/L_A$ of these special divisors can be related to classical Hirzebruch-Zagier divisors.
-As we explain below, these divisors are arithmetic in the sense of Arakelov theory -- they come equipped with explicit Green's functions.
-We consider the following geodesic sets as evaluation loci for these Green's functions.
-Let $V_{A, 2} \subset V_A$ denote the anisotropic subspace of signature $(1, 1)$ given by the integer ideal $\mathfrak{a}$:
+As we explain below, these divisors are arithmetic in the sense of Arakelov theory -- they come equipped with explicit Green's functions $\Phi = G_{Z_A(\mu, m)}$.
+We evaluate these functions along the following real geodesic cycles.
+Let $V_{A, 2} \subset V_A$ denote the anisotropic subspace of signature $(1, 1)$ given by the integer ideal $\mathfrak{a}$ with its norm form: